Engineering and Computer Science

-Theory of Machines and Mechanisms, Fourth Edition
+Theory of Machines and Mechanisms, Fifth Edition

 John J. Uicker, Jr. is a Professor of Mechanical Engineering at the University of Wisconsin - Madison.
 Gordon R. Pennock is an Associate Professor of Mechanical Engineering at Purdue University, West Lafayette, Indiana.
 Joseph E. Shigley (deceased May 1994) was Professor Emeritus of Mechanical Engineering at the University of Michigan and a Fellow in the American Society of Mechanical Engineers.

 Theory of Machines and Mechanisms provides the foundation for the study of displacements, velocities, accelerations, and static and dynamic forces required for the proper design of mechanical linkages, cams, and geared systems.

 David A. Bell is a professional engineer who was employed as a circuit design specialist in the electronics industry for many years before becoming a professor at Lambton College of Applied Arts and Technology.